Hugoewald/Metros-Memegenerator/README.md

 # Meme (Metro remix)

-Meme is a generator that Vox Media uses to create social sharing images.
-See working version at [http://www.sbnation.com/a/meme](http://www.sbnation.com/a/meme).
+Meme is a generator to create social sharing images.

-This is the Metro Swedens fork based on the Los Angeles Times fork.
+This is the Metro Swedens fork based on the Los Angeles Times fork of Vox Medias original.

 A usable version can be found at [http://www.hugoewald.se/meme](http://www.hugoewald.se/meme).